 \subsubsection{URL Detection (\texttt{URL\_PERSONAL})}

-The \textit{Fine-tuned GPT-4o-mini} model achieves the highest recall (0.9387) and $F_5$ score (0.9069), indicating a strong performance in capturing true positives.
+For the task of detecting personal URLs (links that can reveal personal information), the \textit{Fine-tuned GPT-4o-mini} model achieves the highest recall (0.9387) and $F_5$ score (0.9069), indicating a strong performance in capturing true positives.
 However, its precision (0.4914) remains moderate, suggesting room for improvement in reducing false positives.
 The \textit{Verifier Model I (Without CoT)} significantly improves precision, achieving the highest value (0.9877) and $F_1$ score (0.8587), but at the cost of reduced recall (0.7594).
 This demonstrates the verifier model's effectiveness in filtering false positives while highlighting the inherent trade-off between precision and recall, as no model achieves high performance in both metrics simultaneously.